AttackingOrDefending/Blackjack-Strategy-Simulator/docs/source/expected_value_calculator.rst

     --no-peek             Dealer doesn't peek for blackjack. (default: false) --surrender           Allow surrendering. (default: true)
     --no-surrender        Don't allow surrendering. (default: false)
+    --units UNITS         The number of units in total. (default: 200) --hands-played HANDS_PLAYED
+                          How many hands to play before checking the risk of ruin. (default: 1000)

 See the help by running :code:`python expected_value.py -h`.